Jebbs-dev/Jebbs-dev/README.md

-- 👋 Hi, I’m @Jebbs-dev
+- 👋 Hi, I’m Fulness Ojebiyi.
-- 👀 I’m interested in technology and agriculture
+- 👀 I’m interested in technology and agriculture.
-- I'm a frontend who is proficient at React, tailwind CSS and webflow.
+- I'm a frontend developer and technical writer.
-- 🌱 I’m currently learning node js.
+- 🌱 I’m currently learning backend development.
 - 📫 You can reach me at ojebiyifulness@gmail.com, on twitter @jebbsdev and instagram @ojebiyifulness

 <!---